Since the industrial revolution and the invention of computers, many jobs have moved to a more sedentary method.

 While there are still an array of fields and positions that require physical labor or being on your feet most of the day, many Americans find themselves seated at a desk for at least 8 hours a day, 5 days a week.

-Whether you add on an addition to your existing desk, or replace yours with an adjustable top, a standing desk is one surefire way to get you on your feet and they have lots of benefits that may surprise you.
+Whether you decide to get a standing desk in addition to your existing desk, or if you decide to replace yours with an adjustable top, a standing desk is one surefire way to get you on your feet and they have lots of benefits that may surprise you.

 Here are seven surprising benefits of using a standing desk.